mramshaw/Elastic/README.md

 }
 ```

+[This should exactly match what we got from our ES cluster via our http://localhost:9200 URL.]

 Note the version number (affects API calls, etc) which is __7.3.1__.

 There were breaking changes going from 6.x.x versions -> 7.x.x versions, so keep [Semantic Versioning](http://semver.org/) in mind.